Families of Moore County, NC- Background

 Dennis Wallace, a descendant of William Wallace [1814-1886] of Chesterfield County, SC tested recently on the belief that the Chesterfield County Wallaces could have possibly descended from the Montgomery County/Davidson County, NC Wallaces.
 Unfortunately, the tests were inconclusive on the Wallace connection.
 Dennis’ 111 marker sample did not match any Wallace samples to date but was a very close match to multiple samples from the Britton/Brittan family likely meaning that within the last 4-8 generations the Brittons and Wallaces share a common male ancestor.

 It has long been believed that George Williams [d.
 1797 Moore County, NC] was the progenitor of many of the Williams families located in upper Moore County.
 George lived northwest of the Robbins crossroads on Flag Creek and left a will in 1797 listing sons James, Jeremiah, Thomas and William.
 We’ve been working to test a number of Williams’ descendants to try and confirm this theory.
-To date, we have been able to test the following Williams men for 67 markers: Terry Williams who descends from George > William Williams [1767-1842] > Thomas Greene Williams > William Wesley Williams Mel Williams who descends from George > Jeremiah Williams [b.1775] > Matthew Williams > John Spanker Williams Ben Williams who descends from George > Jeremiah Williams [b.1775] > John Williams > Edward A. Williams and Tim Williams who descends from George > Jeremiah Williams [b.1775] > Bryant Williams > Jerry Hubert Williams, Sr. Interesting enough all four of these men match each other but none are exact matches likely meaning mutations were more common within George’s descendants than typically found.
-Upgrading the current samples to 111 markers and recruiting more samples from additional descendants to try and determine the exact meaning of the mutations.
+To date, we have been able to test the following Williams men for 67 markers: Terry Williams who descends from George > William Williams [1767-1842] > Thomas Greene Williams > William Wesley Williams Mel Williams who descends from George > Jeremiah Williams [b.1775] > Matthew Williams > John Spanker Williams Ben Williams who descends from George > Jeremiah Williams [b.1775] > John Williams > Edward A. Williams Tim Williams who descends from George > Jeremiah Williams [b.1775] > Bryant Williams > Jerry Hubert Williams, Sr. James Upshur Williams who descends from George > William Williams [1767-1842] > Joseph Williams > Upshur Furr Williams and Marvin Williams who descends from George > Jeremiah Williams [b.1775] > John Williams > Noah Williams.
+Interesting enough all six of these men match each other but none are exact matches likely meaning mutations were more common within George’s descendants than typically found.
+They have all recently been upgraded to 111 markers and we are trying to recruit more samples from additional descendants to try and determine the exact meaning of the mutations.
 These descendants of George also match closely two samples from descendants of William Williams [1745-1813] and John Williams [b.
 1770] both of Granville County, NC likely indicating a close connection between George and these Williams families.
 To date, we have been unable to make a connection between William and John of Granville although one clearly exists.
 More research is needed to connect them and to identify how George Williams fits into the picture.

 Two additional 67 marker samples from upper Moore County Williams descendants have been taken that do not match descendants of George Williams.
-Jerry Williams, a descendant of Jeremiah Williams [1784-1864] and Lee Williams, a descendant of Stephen D. Williams [b.1823] match each other very closely likely indicating that Stephen D. Williams was the son of Jeremiah b 1784.
+Jerry Williams, a descendant of Jeremiah Williams [1784-1864] and Lee Williams, a descendant of Stephen D. Williams [b.1823] are matches confirming the long held belief that Stephen D. Williams was the son of Jeremiah b 1784.
 Jerry’s Y-DNA is an exact match with the descendants of Isham Williams [1790 GA – 1860 KY].
 Given the exact match between these samples the likelihood of a common male ancestor within very recent times is very high.
 In fact, it is 90% likely that the common male ancestor is within 4 generations and 99% with 8 generations.
 Jeremiah is four generations removed from Jerry.
 It is possible that Isham Williams and Jeremiah Williams likely had the same grandfather or great grandfather [essentially 6-7 generations ago].
 Given that Isham was believed to be born in 1790 in GA and Jeremiah was born around 1784 in NC it seems unlikely that they were brothers.